AnSa30-06/agent-narrator-for-windows/README.md

 agent-narrator --no-llm --local
 ```

-Replay a finished session as a spoken story (the quickest way to hear it):
+Replay a finished session as a spoken story (the quickest way to hear it, sort of like a podcast):

 ```bash
 agent-narrator --replay --session ~/.claude/projects/<project>/<session>.jsonl